vojtechpavlu/kmeans/README.md

 This implementation is not meant to be used in a production environments, because it uses just the simple Python means; no usage of NumPy or any other scientific and compute performance optimized library.
-The purpose of this project is to be rather educational and not for being used in any mission critical applications.
+The purpose of this project is to be rather descriptive and not for being used in any mission-critical applications.

 ## Requirements